smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

 - **Middleware**: a term with several meanings,
   - Generically speaking, middleware are similar to Services and Layers in that they modify requests and responses.
   - In the SDK, "Middleware" refers to a layer that can be wrapped around a `DispatchService`.
 In practice, this means that the resulting `Service` (and the inner service) must meet the bound `T: where T: Service<operation::Request, Response=operation::Response, Error=SendOperationError>`.
+    - _Note: This doesn't apply to the middlewares we use when generating presigned request because those don't wrap a `DispatchService`._
   - The most notable example of a Middleware is the [AwsMiddleware].
 Other notable examples include [MapRequest], [AsyncMapRequest], and [ParseResponse].
 - **DispatchService**: The innermost part of a group of nested services.
 The Service that actually makes an HTTP call on behalf of a request.
 Responsible for parsing success and error responses.
 - **Connector**: a term with several meanings,
   - DynConnectors (a struct that implements [DynConnect]) are Services with their specific type erased so that we can do dynamic dispatch.
   - A term from `hyper` for any object that implements the [Connect] trait.
 Really just an alias for [tower_service::Service].
 Sometimes referred to as a `Connection`.
 - **Stage**: A form of middleware that's not related to `tower`.
-These currently function as a way of transforming requests.
-We don't want to implement Timeouts as stages because we don't want to give them the ability to handle responses.
-This is because it would introduce lots of new complexity that we aren't yet ready to take on but this may change in the future.
+These currently function as a way of transforming requests and don't have the ability to transform responses.
 - **Stack**: higher order abstraction over Layers defined in the [tower crate][tower::layer::util::Stack] e.g. Layers wrap services in one another and Stacks wrap layers within one another.

 ### Timeout terms